 The Linguistics Program as well as Emory University provide various resources for undergraduates to engage in research.
 This document aims to answer frequently asked questions regarding undergraduate research opportunities in the Emory linguistics program.

-Apply for Research Funds: To request funding from the Linguistics Program for research projects, dowload and complete the Linguistics research funding application and budget proposal.
+Apply for Research Funds: To request funding from the Linguistics Program for research projects and to attend conferences, dowload and complete the Linguistics research funding application and budget proposal.

 1.What kind of research do linguists do and how can I find research topics?

 The Linguistics Program offers various research-focused classes.
 These classes are great first steps to learn about linguistic research.
 You will learn how to conduct research and carry out a mini (pilot) study as a final project.
 View the course list or courses that satisfy Ling Major Requirement to find out previous research focused classes.